-You can find out information about common fraud in the UK and how to stay safe from these here:
+You can find out information about common fraud in the UK and how to stay safe from these by visiting:

 If you have been a victim of fraud, you should:

-- Action Fraud: You can make a report to Action Fraud who can also notify authorities.
+- alert Action Fraud.
+You can make a report to Action Fraud who can also notify authorities.

 For further support, you can contact: